opentext-idol/idol-rich-media-tutorials/tutorials/introduction/PART_I.md

 ![face-monitor](./figs/monitor.png)

-> The `GetLatestRecord` action is not guaranteed to show every alert but only the latest one at the time of polling IDOL Media Server.
+> NOTE: The `GetLatestRecord` action is not guaranteed to show every alert but only the latest one at the time of polling IDOL Media Server.

-> `Default_Image` is the automatically assigned name of the track containing the incoming video.
+> TIP: `Default_Image` is the automatically assigned name of the track containing the incoming video.

 #### Track types